 The responsible use of water resources is one of the main challenges human beings face nowadays.
 The waste of water in the cities is, therefore, a big problem.
-The Organization for Economic Co-operation and Development (OECD) conducted a report on water wastage in a selection of 48 cities around the world based on water safety, supply, sanitation, wastewater management, drainage and treatment criteria.
+The Organization for Economic Co-operation and Development (OECD) conducted a report on water wastage in a selection of 48 cities around the world based on water safety, supply, sanitation, wastewater treatment and drainage.

 On a planet where water scarcity affects over 40% of the world's population, reducing unnecessary water usage is imperative to meet the sixth Sustainable Development Goal.